 In conclusion, grandparents can improve bonding with the next generation by acquiring skills to start this creative, meaningful and fun journey.
 Be empowered to create opportunities for generations to bond and connect!

-Note: Please check out the webinar series schedule on the details and availability.
+Note: Please check out the webinar series schedule for the details and availability.